Anxiety Therapy in Fort Collins, CO

 Sleep disrupted by racing thoughts

-Over-functioning anxiety — succeeding outwardly, struggling inwardly
+Over-functioning outwardly while struggling inwardly

 This isn't about fixing you.
 It's about freeing you.